Deportations of U.S. citizens in the second Trump administration: Analysis of moving citizens to foreign jails

 Insha Rahman, vice president of advocacy for the Vera Institute of Justice, stated that no reasonable reading of "the Constitution or due process" would allow the President to send American citizens to serve their time in foreign prisons.
-Lauren-Brooke Eisen, the senior director of the justice program at the Brennan Center for Justice, told Politico that the proposal would be illegal because it violates the Eighth Amendment to the U.S. Constitution, which prohibits cruel and unusual punishment, as well as the First Step Act, which requires Americans sentenced to prison to serve in facilities that are "as close as practicable to the prisoner's primary residence, and to the extent practicable, in a facility within 500 driving miles of that residence".
+Lauren-Brooke Eisen, the senior director of the justice program at the Brennan Center for Justice, told Politico that the proposal would be illegal because it violates the Eighth Amendment to the U.S. Constitution, which prohibits cruel and unusual punishment, as well as the First Step Act, which requires Americans sentenced to prison to serve in facilities that are "as close as practicable to the prisoner's primary residence, and to the extent practicable, in a facility within 500 driving miles of that residence."

-The BBC noted that while U.S. citizens enjoy legal protection from deportation, it is possible for naturalized citizens to be denaturalized.
+The BBC noted that while U.S. citizens are technically afforded legal protection from deportation, it is possible for naturalized citizens to be denaturalized.
 This can happen when the citizenship was fraudulently obtained, and thus, citizens suspected of ties to criminal gangs or terrorist organizations, such as Tren de Aragua or MS-13, could, in theory, be stripped of citizenship and then deported after due process.
 Citizens born in the U.S. cannot be denaturalized.

 Proposals to denaturalize citizens

 Besides researching whether the Trump administration could send American citizens to foreign prisons, the Trump administration also was looking into stripping citizenship away and deporting certain citizens through the denaturalization process as reported in July 2025.
 The Department of Justice wrote in a memorandum that the civil division is going to "prioritize and maximally pursue denaturalization proceedings in all cases permitted by law and supported by the evidence."

-United States Representative Andy Ogles called for US citizen Zohran Mamdani, a candidate in elections for Mayor of New York City, to be denaturalized and expelled from the United States.
+In June 2025, United States Representative Andy Ogles called for Uganda-born US citizen Zohran Mamdani, then-candidate in elections for Mayor of New York City, to be denaturalized and expelled from the United States.

-President Trump threatened to denaturalize comedian Rosie O'Donnell, who was born in New York state.
+In July 2025, President Trump threatened to denaturalize comedian and long-standing critic Rosie O'Donnell, who was born in New York state and holds dual United States and Irish citizenship.

+In December 2025, it was reported that USCIS guidance, issued the same month, said that the Office of Immigration Litigation be supplied with "100–200 denaturalization cases per month" in the 2026 fiscal year.
+Previously, from 2017–2025, "just over 120 cases" had been filed.
+Immigrants may be denaturalized under federal law only if they have committed fraud while applying for citizenship.
+In most cases they would be granted legal permanent residence.
+In 2025, the Justice Department brought thirteen such cases and won eight of them.